Thyraz/energy-custom-graph/README.md

 Set `fill_to_series` on a line series to fill the area between this and the targeted line.
 The value must match the `name` of the target series.
 Requirements:

 - Both series must be rendered as lines (no bars) and must not use stacking.
-- The referenced `name` has to be unique within the configuration.
+- The referenced `name` has to be unique within the card configuration.
 - When the upper series drops below the lower one, the card sets the fill to zero and logs a warning.
-- The fill_opacity used is the one configured on the upper series' `fill_opacity` (or the default if unspecified).
+- The fill_opacity used is the one configured on the upper series (or the default if unspecified).

 ### `y_axes` options